Joel Richardson: Grenada

 While at 888 Dupont, Richardson met with former members of Maurice Bishop's militia and made arrangements to travel to Grenada to paint.
 This eventually led him to live four months in Grenada with a fundamentalist Rastafarian family, where he painted over seventy-five paintings.

 Guatemala

-In Guatemala, Richardson met stock broker, Johnny English(alias).
-Three days later, Joel narrowly escaped an attack by banditos that left one man shot dead.
+In Guatemala, Richardson met stockbroker Johnny English (alias).
+Three days later, Richardson narrowly escaped an attack by bandits that left one man shot dead.
 These were life-changing experiences that dramatically affected his work.
-Finance became a major theme, and his relationship with English would inspire the yet-to-be released documentary highlighting English's eventual flight from the markets, by motorcycle, into the Sahara Desert.
+Finance became a major theme, and his relationship with English would inspire the yet-to-be-released documentary highlighting English's eventual flight from the markets, by motorcycle, into the Sahara Desert.

 Suitman

-Over the years that followed, Richardson and stock broker Johnny English would stay in contact, and through several trips to Europe, particularly to English's Options Trading Firm in Paris France, Richardson got a glimpse into the wacky world of Derivative (finance).
-Taking what he learned from English, Joel created his own large equations based on the Black–Scholes model, and replacing certain numbers with a figure of a man in a suit.
+Over the years that followed, Richardson and stockbroker Johnny English would stay in contact, and through several trips to Europe, particularly to English's Options Trading Firm in Paris France, Richardson got a glimpse into the world of derivatives.
+Taking what he learned from English, Richardson created his own large equations based on the Black–Scholes model, and replacing certain numbers with a figure of a man in a suit.